 Then there will be the costs of the mortgage itself.

 This varies according to the provider, and even according to the particular branch.
 However, there is usually some kind of opening fee of around 1% of the value of the mortgage.
 Finally, a mortgage will increase the Notary expenses.
+Check with your bank before you order a banker’s draft to avoid unpleasant surprises.

 Related Articles